• Skip to main content

 August 7, 2008

-Summer camp is not really about recreation, but about learning the practices of the group–not affluenza, but apprenticeship.
-For me, Covenant Point was where I learned to love creation and its Lord, and to see his character and presence in the counselors & campers there.
+Summer camp is not really about recreation, but about learning the practices of the group — not affluenza, but apprenticeship.
 So I asked our boys, “At each of these camps, what did you learn?
 What did you practice?”

 Learn More

-Tagged With: Boy Scouts, Camp, Camp Fire, Community of Practice, Jules Shell, Mentors, Paradise Park, Religion, Roger Bennet
+Tagged With: Camp Fire, Camp, Boy Scouts, Community of Practice, Roger Bennet, Religion, Paradise Park, Mentors, Jules Shell

 By circlereader 1 Comment